-In a Michigan wrongful death lawsuit, family members of the deceased person may be entitled to recover damages and compensation related to the death of their family member.
+In a Michigan wrongful death lawsuit, family members of the deceased person are be entitled to recover damages and compensation related to the death of their family member.
 These claims can be made in all Michigan Wrongful Death cases under the Michigan Wrongful Death Statute.

 Who is entitled to recover loss of consortium and companionship claims under Michigan Law?